A Boy Is a Gun: Background and composition

 The song is inspired by the 1971 French western film Une Aventure de Billy le Kid, also known as "A Girl is a Gun".
 "A girl is a gun" was popularized by a clothing brand, Pleasure, which printed the phrase in shirts.
 The phrase was further popularized when Playboi Carti wore it in his single "Magnolia".
-The video style is inspired by another movie, 2017's Call Me by Your Name, for which Tyler is a fan of.
-The song was sampled from "Bound", by the Ponderosa Twins Plus One, with vocals from Solange Knowles.
-Tyler has history with the sample, co-producing "Bound 2", by Kanye West.
+The video style is inspired by another movie, 2017's Call Me by Your Name, of which Tyler is a fan.
+The track samples from "Bound", by the Ponderosa Twins Plus One, with vocals from Solange Knowles.
+Tyler has history with the sample, co-producing "Bound 1", which was ultimately reworked and released as "Bound 2" by Kanye West.

 Promotion

-In addition, a short snippet music video was also directed by Tyler in which his Igor character slowly climbs up a ladder seemingly reaching infinitely into the sky, as a slightly distorted version of the song plays in the background.
+In the days leading up to the song's release, Tyler, the Creator released a short promotional video in which his Igor character slowly climbs up a ladder seemingly reaching infinitely into the sky, as a slightly distorted version of the song plays in the background.
 At the video's end, Igor calmly falls off the ladder.
-Notably, at the beginning of the video, a lightning bolt is shown flashing in the sky, which could possibly be a reference to the novel that Igor gets its title from: Frankenstein, a story in which electricity is a key symbol, this is likely coincidental.
-The video, "a boy is a gun*" was released eight months before the full music video.

 Music video and lyrics

 The director of the music video is listed as Wolf Haley in the credits, which is an alias of Tyler Okonma.
-The video features an appearance by Tracee Ellis Ross.
-The video is centered to Igor, Tyler's alter ego.
-Igor is placed in a mansion, walking around the balcony, ending up in a bathtub.
-He is spotted to be interested in a love interest, while the love interest is "disinterested" in him.
+The video follows Igor, Tyler's alter ego throughout a mansion and its grounds, walking around the balcony, ending up in a bathtub.
+He interacts with an apparent male love interest throughout, though the man appears "disinterested" in him.
 After, Igor appears to have a mental breakdown, throwing clothes and running across the lawn.
 The final scene is of Igor's lover leaving in a limo with his girlfriend.
 Igor runs out after him, but misses him and puts his head on the ground as he cries.

 Critical reception

 The song received relatively positive reviews from critics, with American magazine Pitchfork stating that the song was where Tyler is at his "most creative", with the end stating that the song ended unnaturally.
 Furthermore, the song was praised for its varied tone and tempo, reflecting the "volatility" of Tyler's feelings.
-The song was described containing "minimalist, looping, eyes-to-the-sky aesthetic" by the Music website Sputnikmusic.
+The song was described containing "minimalist, looping, eyes-to-the-sky aesthetic" by the music website Sputnikmusic.
 British website NME stated that the song "puts its own majestic spin" on the Ponderosa Twins Plus One track, Bound.